Psychology

 PSY 314di Seminar: Topics in Foundations of Behavior- Psychology of Disinformation (4 Credits)

 This course requires students to examine and challenge their own constructions of reality.
 Students learn to differentiate disinformation from misinformation before exploring how disinformation proliferates.
 A heavy emphasis is placed on psychological concepts that explain: how people become exposed to disinformation; why some people believe it; why some kinds of disinformation are more effective than others; and some motivations for spreading disinformation.
 Contemporary and historical examples of disinformation are compared, and the role of the internet and mobile devices is examined.
 Prerequisites: PSY 100 and PSY 202.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {N}

 Fall, Spring, Variable